 What to Pack for Wild Camping at These Bays

-The packing list for any of these remote Turkish bays adventure motorcycle trips is shorter than you’d think — but every item has to earn its place.
+The packing list for any of these remote Turkish bays adventure motorcycle trips is shorter than you’d think.
+But every item has to earn its place.
 Since none of these bays have infrastructure, you carry everything in and you carry everything out.
-Here’s my honest checklist for a 2-day wild-camp trip, with the items that actually matter:
+Here’s an honest checklist for a 2-day wild-camp trip, with the items that actually matter:

-- Tarp (3x3 m packable).
+3. Tarp (3x3 m packable).
 Mandatory at Delikli Koy.
 Useful at all the others as rain shelter, kitchen cover, or dry-gear staging area.
+Check 3x3 packable camping tarp on Amazon →

-- DEET-based bug repellent.
+4. DEET-based bug repellent.
 Akbük and the Black Sea coast both have serious dusk mosquito populations.
 Citronella does nothing here.
 Get the real stuff.
+Check DEET insect repellent on Amazon →

-- Headlamp + spare batteries.
+6. Headlamp + spare batteries.
 Pitching a tent or fixing the bike at 11 p.m. with no moon is a different experience than doing it with a 300-lumen headlamp.
+Check 300-lumen camping headlamp on Amazon →

-- Basic tool kit beyond the bike’s stock kit.
+7. Basic tool kit beyond the bike’s stock kit.
 A real socket set, tire spoons, chain breaker.
 The Katrancı pine-needle drop is the kind of place where you fix the bike yourself or you walk out.
+Check Tire spoons + chain breaker tool on Amazon →

 A Word on Local Conditions and Common Sense

-If you ride these bays in the same spirit they were left to us in — quiet, careful, respectful of the land and the locals — you’ll have the experience that made me fall in love with motorcycle camping in the first place.
+If you ride these bays in the same spirit they were left to us in — quiet, careful, respectful of the land and the locals.
+You’ll have the experience that makes people fall in love with motorcycle camping in the first place.
 The bay all to yourself, the pine smell at dusk, the sound of waves at 3 a.m., the stars overhead with no city glow to mute them.
 That’s the whole point.

 The world hasn’t run out of these places.
 You just have to be willing to ride a few kilometers nobody else will.